Xiaomi Mi 10i Review: A Right Mix of Specs and Features at the Right Price

 This 5G-ready phone appears to be an absolute bargain on paper as it offers a 108MP camera, Snapdragon 750G SoC, 120Hz refresh rate, and a sizable battery with 33W fast charging at a starting price of INR20,999 only.
-But does the Mi 10i really holds up to the competition and offers more bang for its price.
+But does the Mi 10i really hold up to the competition and offer more bang for its price?
 We have tried to find that out in this review.
 Let’s get into it.

 Design, display, and build quality

 Straight out of the box, the Mi 10i looks premium and feels sturdy in the hands.
 But make no mistake, it is beefy weighing 214.5 grams, but the buttons are nicely accessible.
 The circular camera bump at the back might leave you worried about scratches but don’t worry the camera glass does not touch the surface directly as it has slight elevation around it.

 The right edge of the phone features volume rockers with nice clicky feedback.
 Right below it, there is a power button doubling as a fingerprint scanner, which is fast and accurate.